RadioactiveMouse/m/README.md

 ## Status

-Tool is not ready to be used in any capacity.
-Tool currently only does logging sent across the connection.
-No query functionality or loading of previously handled metrics is currently supported.
+Tool is designed for use with Riak as a backend.
+This is due to the fact the author is currently developing the Go Riak client (rgo).
+The idea is to make the backend plugable but this will not be the focus of the first release.

 ## Usage